-Dr. Constance Iloh is an anthropologist, social scientist, and visual artist.
-Constance’s contributions reflect the possibilities of diverse modes of inquiry and qualitative approaches.
-Through her work, Iloh chronicles the lives of minoritized people and illuminates inequities, asymmetries, and forms of oppression within social institutions and organizations.
-Some of Iloh’s works include, “Do It for the Culture: The Case for Memes in Qualitative Research” in the International Journal of Qualitative Methods and “Academia as an Incubator of Oppression and Violence: A Closer Look at Academic Mobbing and Bullying Offline and Online” in Humanities and Social Science Research.
-Dr. Iloh’s insights have been featured by Politico, Forbes, Blavity, and National Public Radio (NPR).
-She has been invited to share her expertise with the American Association of University Women, the McNair Scholars Program, The Chronicle, the University Innovation Alliance, and NBC Universal.
-Constance is one of the few scholars ever named to the break-out stars of the Forbes 30 under 30 list.
+Constance Iloh is a strategist, qualitative methodologist, anthropologist, visual artist, and photographer.
+Constance’s work embraces human-centered, contextually-relevant, and ecological approaches.
+In doing so, Iloh illumines identity, human behavior, culture, and forms of oppression within social contexts and organizations.
+Some of Iloh’s work includes, “Academia as an Incubator of Oppression and Violence: A Closer Look at Academic Mobbing and Bullying Offline and Online” and “Do It for the Culture: The Case for Memes in Qualitative Research.”
+Constance Iloh especially invokes the power of photography and visual artistry.
+Iloh has been featured by Photo Vogue, Politico, Forbes, and National Public Radio (NPR).
+She has been invited to speak and share her expertise with the Tavis Smiley Show, the University Innovation Alliance, and NBC Universal to name a few.
+Iloh has also served as an Associate Professor at Azusa Pacific University.
+Constance is one of the few named to the break-out stars of the Forbes 30 under 30 list.
 You can learn more about Dr. Constance Iloh by visiting her website.